riceissa/issarice.com/wiki/claims-about-ddt.md

 To claim that the lack of use of DDT has "killed millions", I think one must accept (5) to start, but also reject (3) and (7), and maybe also reject (6) because one must believe the cost of DDT is still small enough.
-Rejecting (3) and (6) roughly correspond to the idea that "DDT is still an effective way to combat malaria".
+Rejecting (3) and (6) roughly corresponds to the idea that "DDT is still an effective way to combat malaria".

 TODO: check for conjunction fallacy fallacy (unpacking fallacy) later.